 The EMP provides the structure and processes the University utilizes to respond to and initially recover from an event.
 MSU, Mankato EMP may incorporate the Campus Emergency Response Team (CERT) Emergency Response Guidelines as an operational procedure for University administrators.
 Executive and administrative decisions of the EMP will be handled by the University President, or designee(s), and may include the University Cabinet and the CERT policy group.
-Depending on the scope and size of the incident the University President, or designee may be referred to as the Emergency Management Director and/or Incident Commander.
+Depending on the scope and size of the incident the University President, or designee may be referred to as the Chief Executive Officer (CEO).